Happyr/ExcerptBundle/README.md

 =====================

 The purpose of this is to try Hack programming language.
 This is not the fastest or the most elegant way of programming.
 But it is a good bundle to show in a demo.
+I wrote a blog post about this bundle on [developer.happyr.com](http://developer.happyr.com/symfony-excerpt-bundle-using-hack).

 The Excerpt Bundle takes an excerpt from a HTML string.
 We make sure to return valid HTML and we do not break words.